-The Small Business Team can help you navigate the complexities of starting and growing a business through one-on-one meetings and support through our Launchpad program and mentoring for artists through Archipelago, the Institute’s store and gallery.
+The Small Business Team can help you navigate the complexities of starting and growing a business through one-on-one meetings and support as well as mentoring for artists through Archipelago, the Institute’s store and gallery.
 We also work closely with local, state, federal, and private business counseling resources to ensure that entrepreneurs have access to an extensive network of industry experts, advisors, and mentors.

 Looking for resources to help your small business through the pandemic?
 Visit our Small Business Resource Page for a detailed list of resources and information, including filing for unemployment, relief loans, guidelines for nonprofits, additional assistance for artists, and more,

 Communities, businesses, and families are facing a host of uncertainties.
 In our work with small businesses, we see a particular need for helping businesses pivot product lines or sales models to help them adapt and place them on surer footing—in the wake of COVID-19 and after.
 Through the Tom Glenn Community Impact Fund, we are offering grants of up to $1,500 to support island and coastal small businesses, artists and makers, and working waterfront businesses during this time.

 Funding for this program is currently closed.
 Thank you to everyone who applied, and to all of the amazing island and coastal small businesses who met our recent challenges head on, reinvented themselves, and thrived despite the obstacles they faced.
 We applaud you!

 Commercial Currents Podcast